gaferdls/ai-file-assistant/README.md

-# AI File Assistant (RAG System)
+# AI File Assistant (RAG-Based CLI Tool)

 ## Overview
-This project implements a command-line AI File Assistant using a Retrieval-Augmented Generation (RAG) approach.
-The tool is designed to demonstrate how modern AI systems can be grounded in real data rather than relying on hallucinations.
+AI File Assistant is a command-line tool that allows users to explore and analyze local folders using natural language.
+It uses a **Retrieval-Augmented Generation (RAG)** approach to ground AI responses in real files instead of producing generic or hallucinated answers.

+The tool is designed to be usable by both developers and non-technical users (such as analysts or students) directly from the terminal.

 ---

 ## Motivation
+Large language models are powerful, but their usefulness increases significantly when they are grounded in real data.
-This project was built to explore how large language models can be integrated into real developer workflows and used as practical tools for understanding codebases and documentation, rather than as standalone chatbots.
+This project explores how LLMs can be integrated into real workflows by combining file system traversal with AI-driven analysis.

+The goal was to build a simple but realistic foundation for tools such as internal document assistants, codebase explorers, or study helpers.

 ---

 ## How It Works
-1. The program scans a specified local directory and loads relevant files (`.py`, `.md`, `.txt`).
+1. The program scans a user-specified local directory.
-2. File contents are combined and used as contextual input.
+2. It discovers supported files (`.py`, `.md`, `.txt`, `.pdf`).
-3. A user asks a question through a command-line interface.
+3. The user interacts with a clean, menu-driven CLI.
+4. Depending on user intent, the tool either:
+   - Lists files (metadata only), or
+   - Analyzes a selected file using an LLM.
-4. The question and file context are sent to the Gemini LLM.
+5. The selected file’s content is sent to the Gemini language model as context.
-5. The model generates an answer grounded in the provided files.
+6. The model produces responses grounded strictly in the provided file.

-This mirrors how real-world AI tools such as codebase assistants and internal document copilots operate.
+This mirrors how real-world RAG systems separate **discovery** from **analysis**.

+---

+## Key Features
+- 📂 Recursive directory scanning
+- 📄 PDF text extraction support
+- 🧠 Retrieval-Augmented Generation (RAG)
+- 🖥️ Interactive command-line interface
+- 🎯 Scoped, per-file analysis to avoid context dilution
+- 🔒 Environment-variable-based API key management

 ---